9.0: Live: Reception

 Some critics commented that the album is not as appealing to audiences who are unfamiliar with the band.
 Saul Austerlitz from The Boston Globe wrote that the album was "intended to cater primarily to rabid fans", commenting that those who are not fans of Slipknot will probably "find the experience of listening to both discs of 9.0: Live roughly comparable to being hit in the head repeatedly with a two-by-four two hours of sludgy, indistinguishable songs, punctuated by profane outbursts about how the idiot media [...] has ignored and abused them".

 9.0: Live debuted at number 17 on the Billboard 200 charts in the United States, selling 42,000 copies in its first week.
 The album also premiered in the top 50 in five other countries.
-On December 9, 2005, the Recording Industry Association of America certified 9.0: Live gold in the United States.
+On December 9, 2005, the album was certified gold by the Recording Industry Association of America.

 Track listing

 All songs credited to Slipknot and, as noted, were recorded live.